A proposal should demonstrate the intersection of all or many of the following considerations which are important to the Buhl Foundation:

 - Interviews or site visits may be carried out by arrangement with the staff.

-- The Board of Directors of the Foundation usually meets six or seven times a year to act on grant proposals.
+- The Board of Directors of the Foundation usually meets five or six times a year to act on grant proposals.

 - When a grant has been awarded, the grantee and Foundation agree upon a schedule for grant payments.
 A report on program achievements, including accounting for dollars spent, is required at the conclusion of the program.